Broadband

 Your modem will take care of the hard stuff like internet settings, but we’ll need your help to plug it in.
 The main cables you need will come in the box, and you can grab extra Ethernet cables from the shops if you need them.
 These…

-If your iiNet FTTH (Opticomm or Redtrain) service is offline, you won’t be able to visit a website, browse, stream, or download.
+If your iiNet Fibre to the Home (FTTH) service on the Opticomm or RedTrain network is offline, you won’t be able to visit a website, browse, stream, or download.
 Email and any other services that use the internet will not work.
-These steps will help you identify the issue.
+These steps…

 How to improve your Wi-Fi signal